 Young workers and apprentices

 Of particular concern are young, inexperienced workers.
 As an employer, you are entrusted to supervise and instruct your apprentices at all times.
-This fact was brought home in a recent finding where an ACT company was fined $140,000 after one of its apprentices was injured as a result of a fall at a worksite in August 2013.
+This fact was brought home in a court finding where an ACT company was fined $140,000 after one of its apprentices was injured as a result of a fall at a worksite in August 2013.
 The company were installing solar panels and the apprentice, one of six on site who were left unsupervised, fell from the roof after a ladder slipped from under him.
 It was revealed that he had not received sufficient training and, at the time of the incident, the ladder was not being secured by any means.
 Additionally he had unclipped his safety harness.

 Training is vital